espebra/filebin/README.md

 ## Logging

-All logs are written to stdout.
-They can easily be redirected to for example syslog when using the [systemd service script provided](systemd/filebin.service).
+Logs are written to stdout, and can easily be redirected to for example syslog when using the [systemd service script provided](systemd/filebin.service).

 ## Database

 Filebin does currently not use any other database than the filesystem itself.

 ## TODO

-These are feature that would be nice to have:

 * Automatically clean up expired tags.
 * Avoid reuse of expired tags.